yingweiwo

 Additional Infomation

-For unknown reasons, autoimmune diseases such as type 1 diabetes develop after prolonged periods of inflammation of mononuclear cells in target tissues.
-Here we show that progression of pancreatic islet inflammation to overt diabetes in nonobese diabetic (NOD) mice is driven by the 'avidity maturation' of a prevailing, pancreatic beta-cell-specific T-lymphocyte population carrying the CD8 antigen.
-This T-lymphocyte population recognizes two related peptides (NRP and NRP-A7) in the context of H-2Kd class I molecules of the major histocompatibility complex (MHC).
-As pre-diabetic NOD mice age, their islet-associated CD8+ T lymphocytes contain increasing numbers of NRP-A7-reactive cells, and these cells bind NRP-A7/H-2Kd tetramers with increased specificity, increased avidity and longer half-lives.
-Repeated treatment of pre-diabetic NOD mice with soluble NRP-A7 peptide blunts the avidity maturation of the NRP-A7-reactive CD8+ T-cell population by selectively deleting those clonotypes expressing T-cell receptors with the highest affinity and lowest dissociation rates for peptide-MHC binding.
-This inhibits the local production of T cells that are cytotoxic to beta cells, and halts the progression from severe insulitis to diabetes.
-We conclude that avidity maturation of pathogenic T-cell populations may be the key event in the progression of benign inflammation to overt disease in autoimmunity.[1]
+For unknown reasons, autoimmune diseases such as type 1 diabetes can develop following prolonged monocyte inflammation in target tissues.
+This study demonstrates that in non-obese diabetic (NOD) mice, the development of overt diabetes from pancreatic islet inflammation is driven by the “affinity maturation” of a dominant population of islet β-cell-specific T lymphocytes carrying the CD8 antigen.
+This T lymphocyte population recognizes two related peptides (NRP and NRP-A7) in the background of the major histocompatibility complex (MHC) class I molecule H-2Kd.
+With increasing age in prediabetic NOD mice, the number of NRP-A7-responsive cells in their islet-associated CD8+ T lymphocytes increases, and these cells exhibit improved binding specificity, affinity, and half-life to the NRP-A7/H-2Kd tetramer.
+Repeated treatment of prediabetic NOD mice with soluble NRP-A7 peptides inhibited affinity maturation of the NRP-A7-responsive CD8+ T cell population by selectively eliminating clones expressing T cell receptors with the highest affinity for peptide-MHC binding and the lowest dissociation rate.
+This suppressed the local generation of cytotoxic T cells to β cells and prevented the progression from severe insulitis to diabetes.
+We conclude that affinity maturation of pathogenic T cell populations may be a key event in the progression of benign inflammation to overt disease in autoimmune diseases.
+[1]

-The NOD mouse is a model for autoimmune type 1 diabetes in humans.
-CD8(+) T cells are essential for the destruction of the insulin-producing pancreatic beta cells characterizing this disease.
-AI4 is a pathogenic CD8(+) T cell clone, isolated from the islets of a 5-wk-old female NOD mouse, which is capable of mediating overt diabetes in the absence of CD4(+) T cell help.
-Recent studies using MHC-congenic NOD mice revealed marked promiscuity of the AI4 TCR, as the selection of this clonotype can be influenced by multiple MHC molecules, including some class II variants.
-The present work was designed, in part, to determine whether similar promiscuity also characterizes the effector function of mature AI4 CTL.
-Using splenocyte and bone marrow disease transfer models and in vitro islet-killing assays, we report that efficient recognition and destruction of beta cells by AI4 requires the beta cells to simultaneously express both H-2D(b) and H-2K(d) class I MHC molecules.
-The ability of the AI4 TCR to interact with both H-2D(b) and H-2K(d) was confirmed using recombinant peptide libraries.
-This approach also allowed us to define a mimotope peptide recognized by AI4 in an H-2D(b)-restricted manner.
-Using ELISPOT and mimotope/H-2D(b) tetramer analyses, we demonstrate for the first time that AI4 represents a readily detectable T cell population in the islet infiltrates of prediabetic NOD mice.
-Our identification of a ligand for AI4-like T cells will facilitate further characterization and manipulation of this pathogenic and promiscuous T cell population.[2]
+NOD mice are a model of human autoimmune type 1 diabetes.
+CD8(+) T cells are essential for destroying insulin-producing pancreatic β cells, which is characteristic of this disease.
+AI4 is a pathogenic CD8+ T cell clone isolated from the islets of 5-week-old female NOD mice that can induce overt diabetes in the absence of CD4+ T cell helper.
+Recent studies using MHC homologous NOD mice have shown that the AI4 TCR exhibits significant molecular heterogeneity, as clonal selection can be influenced by multiple MHC molecules, including some class II variants.
+This study aimed to partially determine whether similar molecular heterogeneity is also reflected in the effector function of mature AI4 CTLs.
+Using splenocyte and bone marrow disease metastasis models and in vitro islet-killing assays, we found that effective recognition and destruction of β cells by AI4 requires β cells to simultaneously express H-2D(b) and H-2Kd class I MHC molecules.
+We confirmed the ability of the AI4 TCR to interact with H-2D(b) and H-2Kd using a recombinant peptide library.
+This approach also allowed us to identify a mimic epitope peptide that AI4 recognizes in an H-2D(b)-restricted manner.
+Using ELISPOT and mimic epitope/H-2D(b) tetramer analysis, we have demonstrated for the first time that AI4 represents an easily detectable population of T cells in pancreatic islet infiltration in prediabetic NOD mice.
+The AI4-like T cell ligands we identified will contribute to further characterization and regulation of this pathogenic and broadly antigenic T cell population.
+[2]

-In conclusion, we have shown that a CD8 T-cell responsive to a natural peptide of insulin, a major autoantigen in autoimmune diabetes, is selected in the thymus and can become highly pathogenic once activated in the periphery, causing diabetes.
-These T-cells are “ignorant” in a naïve state, but this can be readily overcome by stimuli that include direct activation or activation of antigen-presenting cells, either in pancreatic lymph nodes or in the islets.
-CD4 T-cells are likely to play a significant role, and this is currently under investigation.
-Further experiments aim to identify the endogenous stimulators that facilitate the “switch” of naïve and “ignorant” G9 cells into potent β-cell–destructive effector cells in the NOD mouse.
-Our study provides an important model not only for the study of immunopathogenic role of insulin-specific CD8 T-cells in autoimmune diabetes but also for better design of insulin-based immunotherapy.[3]
+In summary, we have demonstrated that CD8 T cells responsive to the native insulin peptide (the major autoantigen in autoimmune diabetes) are selected in the thymus and become highly pathogenic upon peripheral activation, leading to diabetes.
+These T cells are initially “naive,” but this state is easily overcome by stimulation, including direct activation or activation of antigen-presenting cells in pancreatic lymph nodes or islets.
+CD4 T cells may play an important role and are currently under investigation.
+Further experiments aim to identify endogenous stimuli that promote the “conversion” of naive and “naive” G9 cells in NOD mice into effector cells with potent β-cell destruction.
+Our study not only provides an important model for studying the immunopathogenic role of insulin-specific CD8 T cells in autoimmune diabetes, but also provides a useful reference for better designing insulin-based immunotherapies.
+[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.